Skip to main content

 Commercial termTypical way to write it

-Retention5 percent or 10 percent deducted from each RA bill, released as per defect-liability or final-bill terms
+Retention5 percent deducted from each RA bill, commonly capped at 5 percent of the order value; released as per defect-liability or final-bill terms

 Mobilisation advanceadvance amount, recovery percentage, and recovery start point